xtimbeau/sourcoise/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# sourcoise : Source and Cache
+# sourçoïse : Source and Cache

 <!-- badges: start -->